mattbaxter689/dbt_ragster/README.md

 ## My Goals
 Hi, Hello anyone other than myself that comes along this project!
 My plan for this entire project is to turn it into something that I can explore numerous ideas and topics around.
 This includes:
-- [ ] Improving data modelling
+- Improving data modelling
-- [ ] Working with a scheduler
+- Working with a scheduler
-- [ ] Improving data engineering skills
+- Improving data engineering skills
-- [ ] Working with dbt
+- Working with dbt
-- [ ] Improving deep learning understanding
+- Improving deep learning understanding

 Now, my day-to-day work is in data science, so why would a data scientist be concerned with data modelling, scheduling,.....?
 It is my own persional opinion that as a Data Scientist, we should be familiar with all of the workings of a pipeline.
 This is why I have such lofty goals for this project and what I hope to do.

+DBT TO ADDS:
+use the env_vars function for the profiles.yml, add more models to the project (think about what transformations I may want), create a macro just because why not, potentially use snapshots in the data.

+For the models, think of something that I may want updated every time the project runs (eg, time series stuff) and go from there

 ### To complete:
 These are things that I want to complete for the project: